Learning Strategy Representation for Imitation Learning in Multi-Agent Games: Experiments

 \textbf{Dataset generation.} We employ different methods to create training datasets with diverse demonstrators for the environments.
 For Two-player Pong and Connect Four, we use self-play with opponent sampling \cite{bansal2018emergent} with the Proximal Policy Optimization (PPO) algorithm \cite{schulman2017proximal}.
 For Limit Texas Hold'em, we use neural fictitious self-play \cite{heinrich2016deep} with Deep Q-network (DQN) algorithm \cite{mnih2013playing} to generate expert policies, given its complexity and the need to adapt to various opponents.
 Behavior models are then selected from multiple intermediate checkpoints to generate the offline data.
 We assume that only 5\% of the dataset is reward-labeled for EL estimation.
-Details on the generation of demonstrators, their performance, and the dataset are provided in the Appendix.

 \textbf{Evaluation metrics.} We evaluate our method across three environments to demonstrate the effectiveness of the learned strategy representation in STRIL using estimated indicators.
 In a zero-sum game, evaluating policy performance involves ensuring the policy is not vulnerable to exploitation by a specific strategy.
 In order to capture the worst-case scenario against opponent strategies in the dataset, we evaluate the performance of the imitative model, $\pi_i$, using the Worst Score ($\operatorname{WS}$) over the demonstrator set, $\mathcal{I}$: